Entsllor/just-auth/README.md

 ### Prerequisites

 Before you begin, make sure you have docker compose installed on your machine.
-Also you should install bun.sh to start application in dev mode.
+Also, you should install bun.sh (version 1.0.21 or higher) to start application in dev mode.

 ### Installation